jonypeixoto/gaming-projects/3d-projects/Project40-Own-3D-Game-Engine/README.md

 ## Here, you will find the step by step to run this project
 </br>

+OPEN THE ECLIPSE IDE - SOFTWARE AND RUN THE SCRIPT!

 </br>
 1. Download the .RAR zipped file below